 “The tattoo is fresh.
 The drawing is distorted by inflammation and smeared colors.
 Moreover, Thacker was stripped of the opportunity to visit crime scenes and the morgue.
 I’m the only one who informs him about the cases.
 This time, I didn’t have time to say a word.”

-“There’s no way he could have known about the pyramid,” Christophe guesses.
+“There’s no way he could have known about the pyramid,” Christopher guesses.

 “Exactly!” the detective exclaims.